powerpak/pathogendb-pipeline/README.md

     $ SMRT_JOB_ID=019194 rake pull_down_raw_reads

-If a required environment variable isn't present when a task is run, rake will abort with an error message.
+If a required environment variable isn't present when a task is run and there is no default value, rake will abort with an error message.

 Variable      | Required by                           | Default | Purpose
 --------------|---------------------------------------|---------|-----------------------------------